ondrejch/sample-decay-dose/README.md

 the MAVRIC input deck, **mavric_deck()** method of the **DoseEstimator** class.
 4. An example of how to modify the **DoseEstimator** class is its child **DoseEstimatorSquareTank** class, where the sample is surrounded by layers of shielding.
 Thicknesses and atom densities of the shielding layers can be easily specified.
 Three layers of shielding are included as a default and an example.
+5. **DoseEstimatorStorageTank** is another derived class that models a storage tank with a gas plenum above teh sample.

 ## Repository structure